apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 17th, 2023: Apache Jackrabbit Oak 1.22.16 released
+Apache Jackrabbit Oak 1.22.16 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.22) page for more details.

 #### May 18th, 2023: Apache Jackrabbit 2.16.x deprecated
 The Apache Jackrabbit Team has decided to drop support and deprecate the 2.16 branch of Apache Jackrabbit.
 Branch, tags and releases will still be